yourlabs/yourlabs.remember/README.rst

   roles (such as docker, load balancers, lower level automation ...)
 - **suppress the inventory** because each server keeps its variables, it's also DRY by the way, so that's still one repo less you will have to worry about !
+- **interactive fact prompt** no more need to read the docs before executing a role you found on internet as root !

 Credits
 =======